carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 > ## Discussion: Partitions
 >   Why are there bars with two partitions in the U plot?
 > > ## Solution
-> > Because in PPanGGOLiN the partitions not only depend on the number of genomes a gene family is present in, but also on the conservation of the
+> > Because in PPanGGOLiN the partitions not only depend on the number of genomes a gene family is present in but also on the conservation of the
 > > neighborhood of the gene.
-So a gene that is in only a few genomes but has the same shell neighbors in all or most of them, will more likely be placed
+For example, a gene that is in only a few genomes but has the same shell neighbors in all or most of them, will more likely be placed
 > > in the shell than in the cloud.
 > {: .solution}
 {: .challenge}